neubot/neubot/doc/FAQ.rst

 measure the quality and/or neutrality of broadband Internet connections by probing the network with active tests.

-Starting from version 0.4.6, Neubot has become one of the projects hosted at Measurement Lab, and, since version 0.4.8, most tests are carried out by Measurement Lab servers.
+From version 0.4.6 onward Neubot is hosted at Measurement Lab, and, since version 0.4.8, most tests are carried out by Measurement Lab servers.
 Old clients are still served by Neubot master server, but the percentage is fading.

 1.3.
 What is network neutrality?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~